-Description The subjects comprise a three bedroom Detached House.
-Accommodation The accommodation may be summarised as follows:- Ground Floor - Entrance Hallway, Bedroom, Lounge, Kitchen, Hallway and Shower Room.
-First Floor - Landing and two Bedrooms.
-Gross internal floor area (m2) 65 approximately.
-Neighbourhood and location The property is located in a remote rural area in the far north-west of the Highlands.
-The property benefits from coastal views.
-Age Built pre-1900.
-Weather Clear and dry following a period of mixed weather.
-The report should be read in context of these weather conditions.
-Chimney stacks There are two chimney stacks of rendered stone construction.
+Description The subjects comprise a four-bedroom detached bungalow.
+Accommodation The accommodation may be summarised as follows: - Porch, Hallway, Kitchen open to Dining Room, Bedroom, Bathroom, Lounge, second Hallway, three Bedrooms and Conservatory.
+Gross internal floor area (m2) 103 (including conservatory) approximately.
+Neighbourhood and location The property is located in the hamlet of Crask of Aigas, approximately 5 miles distant from the town of Beauly.
+Local amenities and facilities are readily available within Beauly.
+Age Built 1900 approximately.
+Weather Overcast and dry, following a period of mixed weather.
+Chimney stacks There is a chimney stack of pointed solid stone construction.
 Flashings are formed in metal.
 Visually inspected with the aid of binoculars where required.
-Roofing including roof space The roof is of a pitched design, clad with light-weight tiles.
-The ridge is formed in tile.
-There is no access to the roof space.

-The extension roof covering is of a flat design, clad with bitumen-coated fibreglass.
+Roofing including roof space The roof is of a pitched design, clad with slates.
+Ridges are formed in metal.
+Valleys are formed in metal or cement.
+There is access to three roof spaces via ceiling hatches.
+The roof space over the original part of the property is of timber frame construction with timber sarking boards.
+There is glasswool insulation laid between the joists.
+The roof spaces over the extensions are of the same construction.
+There are hot and cold water tanks in the roof space over the kitchen side projection.
+The porch roof is of a flat design, clad with fibreglass.
 Sloping roofs were visually inspected with the aid of binoculars where required.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
-Rainwater fittings Gutters and downpipes are of a half round and round design and are formed in uPVC.
+Rainwater fittings Gutters and downpipes are of an ogee and round design and are formed in uPVC.
 Visually inspected with the aid of binoculars where required.
-Main walls Main walls are of rendered solid stone construction.
-The extension walls are consistent with being of cavity brick or block construction, externally rendered.
+Main walls Main walls of the original part of the property are of pointed solid stone construction.
+The extension walls are of cavity concrete block construction, externally rendered.
+There are some synthetic stone finishes.
+There is provision for sub-floor ventilation at ground level.
 Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-Windows, external doors and joinery Windows are mixed in style.
-There are some double glazed uPVC units, some double glazed timber casement units and single glazed timber casement units.
-The front door is of a double glazed uPVC type.
-Soffits and fascias are formed in uPVC.
+Windows, external doors Windows are of a double-glazed uPVC type. and joinery The front door is formed in uPVC and has a double glazed section.
+There are double glazed uPVC French doors off the conservatory.
+There are double glazed aluminium patio doors off the dining room and between the conservatory and lounge.
+Soffits and fascias are formed in timber.
 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-External decorations External joinery and walls are painted.
+External decorations External joinery is painted.
 Visually inspected.
-Conservatories / porches There are no conservatories or porches.
-Communal areas There are no communal areas.